Inverness: 21st century

-Inverness has experienced rapid economic growth in the 21st century - between 1998 and 2008, Inverness and the rest of the central Highlands showed the largest growth of average economic productivity per person in Scotland and the second-greatest growth in the United Kingdom as a whole, with an increase of 86%.
+Inverness has experienced rapid economic growth in the 21st century; between 1998 and 2008, the city and the rest of the central Highlands showed the largest growth of average economic productivity per person in Scotland and the second-greatest growth in the United Kingdom as a whole, with an increase of 86%.
 It was awarded the Nicholson Trophy (class 2 category) for the best town with between 20,000 and 50,000 inhabitants at Britain in Bloom contest in 1975.
+In 2014, a survey by a property website described Inverness as the happiest place in Scotland and the second happiest in the UK.
+It was again found to be the happiest place in Scotland by a study conducted in 2015.